Marinated in soy sauce and Japanese chili oil, these Spicy Japanese Pickled Cucumbers are a refreshing side dish to serve with your meal!

 Instructions

-- In a small bowl, whisk together all the ingredients for seasonings.
+- In a small bowl, whisk together all the ingredients for seasonings: 2 Tbsp soy sauce, 1 Tbsp toasted sesame oil, ½ tsp la-yu (Japanese chili oil), and ½ tsp sugar.

-- Alternately peel the cucumber ½-inch (1.3 cm) wide strip lengthwise, leaving a strip of the skin intact.
+- Peel 2 Japanese or Persian cucumbers in a striped pattern, alternately peeling ½-inch (1.3-cm) wide strips lengthwise with strips of skin intact.
 With this method, the cucumber slices will have some decorative dark green accents and a little bit of extra crunchiness.

-- Sprinkle salt over the cucumbers and rub them with your hands.
+- Sprinkle ½ tsp Diamond Crystal kosher salt over the cucumbers and rub them with your hands.
 This is an important step to seal the moisture in the cucumber during pickling.

 - Leave at the cutting board for 5 minutes, then transfer to a sieve.
 Quickly rinse the salt under running water.